Fresh Lime & Jalapeno Margarita

 Why silver tequila?
 On average, most “gold” tequilas are colored to make them so.
 This is NOT true for some high-end tequilas, but I’m assuming you’d rather use a more affordable variety in your margarita.
 Silver tequila is simply an easier path to finding a “cleaner” version.

 Why fresh lime juice?
 Unless you’re purchasing lime juice that was squeezed THAT MORNING from a Whole Foods, you absolutely must juice your own limes.
 Lime juice concentrate and (worse) lime juice mixer contains a whole slew of make-you-feel-like-crap culprits.
 Everything from added sugars, dyes, water, and other preservatives makes for a drink that is miles away from it’s more delicious, freshly squeezed alternative.

 Why jalapeno and cilantro?
 Um, because they’re delicious.
 Duh.
 Sure the jalapeno and cilantro offer a tiny punch of additional vitamin/minerals, but they’re really just included for flavor and pizazz.
 You and your summer deserve all the pizazz!

 That’s it!
 The cat is officially out of the bag.
-You know the key to my heart: good summer reads and fresh lime jalapeno margaritas.
+You know the key to my heart: good summer reads and a fresh lime jalapeno margarita.
 You can find me sitting poolside while I laugh and cry out loud to my books (I’m that girl who can’t bottle book emotions) and asking the bar tender if he can sweeten my margarita with honey instead of syrup.

 If you’re interested in hearing more of my thoughts on alcohol, how it’s made, how it’s processed, how to best prepare your body for a drink, and how I personally indulge, check out Episode 22 (Alcohol 101) of the Fed+Fit Podcast!
 I promise I only geek out over the science 7 times.